grandstaish/paperparcel/README.md

 Annotated data classes can contain any type that would normally be able to be parcelled.
 This includes all the basic Kotlin types, Lists, Maps, Arrays, SparseArrays, and [many more](https://github.com/grandstaish/PaperParcel/tree/master/compiler/src/test/java/nz/bradcampbell/paperparcel).
 In addition to the regular types, Data classes can contain other data classes, or they can have data class Arrays, or even data class type parameters.
 PaperParcel tries to have as little restriction as possible into how you write your data classes, so if you think anything is missing then please raise an issue.

+PaperParcel is 100% generated code, no reflection or byte-code manipulation is involved.
+You can see all the generated classes yourself by viewing the auto-generated `PaperParcelMapping` class after a build.

 ## Usage (Kotlin)

 Annotate your data class with `@PaperParcel`, implement `PaperParcelable`, and create a JVM static instance of `PaperParcelable.Creator` e.g.: